Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Proof of Quantum Lower Bound with Lipschitz -th Order Derivatives

 \begin{definition} Let $p\geq 1$, $\Delta>0$ and $L_p>0$.
 Then the set $\tilde{\mathcal{F}}_p(\Delta, L_p,\mathcal{R})$ denotes the union, over $d\in\mathbb{N}$, of the collection of $C^{\infty}$ functions $f\colon\mathbb{B}(\0,\mathcal{R})\to\mathbb{R}$ with $L_p$-Lipschitz $p$-th derivative and $f(\0)-\inf_\x f(\x)\leq\Delta$. \end{definition} For the convenience of notations, we use $\widetilde{O}^{p}_{T;U}$ to denote the quantum evaluation oracle encoding the $p$-th-order derivatives of function $\tildef$, or equivalently

 Consider the truncated sequence $A_{\quan}^{(k)}$ of any possible quantum algorithm $A_{\quan}$ with $k<T$, we define a sequence of unitaries starting with $A_0=A_{\quan}^{(k)}$ as follows:

 where $\tildeOp_{t,U_t}$ stands for the evaluation oracle of function $\tilde{f}_{t;U_t}$ and its $p$-th-order derivatives as defined in Eq.~\eqn{tildeft-defn}.
 Our goal to show that the algorithm $A_0$ does not solve our problem.
-To achieve that, we develop a hybrid argument, in which we first show that the outputs of the algorithm $A_i$ and $A_{i+1}$ are close, so does the outputs of $A_0$ and $A_k$.
+To achieve that, we follow a similar approach shown in~\citet{garg2020no} and develop a hybrid argument in which we first show that the outputs of the algorithm $A_i$ and $A_{i+1}$ are close, so does the outputs of $A_0$ and $A_k$.
 Then, we argue that the algorithm $A_k$ cannot find an $\epsilon$-stationary point with high probability since oracles in the algorithm are independent from $\u_T$.
 Hence, $A_k$ cannot do better than random guessing a vector $\u_T$, which by \lem{cannot-guess} in \append{probabilistic-facts} fails with overwhelming probability.